A-LL-Creative-Technology/A-LL-Core---UI/A-LL Core/README.md

 }
 ```
 3. In Unity, open Window->Package Manager and "Add Package from disk ...".
-4. Open the directory in which you cloned the repository, and select package.json file.
+4. Open the directory in which you cloned the repository, and select A-LL Core/package.json file.